izikeros/blog/content/posts/posts/2023/2023-06-09-forward_deployed_engineer.md

 ### Technical Expertise and Customer Focus

 FDEs possess a unique mix of technical skills and customer-centricity.
-They understand the intricacies of the product and can effectively communicate its value to both technical and non-technical stakeholders.
+They understand the details of the product and can effectively communicate its value to both technical and non-technical stakeholders.
 Their ability to bridge the gap between engineering and customer needs is invaluable in ensuring successful deployments.

 <a id="agile-problem-solvers"></a>